 - SOUNDEX function

 Presence of the concatenation operator (||) marks the expression as having the property of being both case sensitive and case insensitive.The following functions follow the same rules as comparison operators, function input arguments, and the default case sensitivity for the session mode that was in effect when the CPPI was created or modified, and the system examines them all to determine case sensitivity:

 Specifying the SUBSTRING function does not affect case sensitivity.

-- If the WHERE clause predicate that qualifies a row partitioning level for a product join with DPE is case blind, then all comparisons and all string functions in any non-constant expressions in the partitioning expression for that level must also be case blind.
+- If the WHERE clause predicate that qualifies a row partitioning level for a product join with DPE is case insensitive, then all comparisons and all string functions in any non-constant expressions in the partitioning expression for that level must also be case-insensitive.

-The WHERE clause predicate is considered to be case blind if any of the comparisons or string functions involving non-constant expressions in the condition is case blind.
+The WHERE clause predicate is considered to be case-insensitive if any of the comparisons or string functions involving non-constant expressions in the condition is case-insensitive.

 For the Optimizer to specify a product join with DPE for a given row partitioning level, the collation for the current session need not match the collation for the row-partitioned table when all equality join terms on character partitioning columns are case-sensitive.